 What led you to create jewellery?
 Where do your inspirations for Dirty French Girl designs come from?
 And, how do you choose your materials?

 I aim to create jewellery that is idiosyncratically sexual.
-Sexuality and dealing with sexual desires can be difficult things to process.
-Especially when you live in a world where society judges anything that doesn’t conform to what it considers normal.
+Sexuality and dealing with sexual desires can be difficult things to process, especially when you live in a world where society judges anything that doesn’t conform to what it considers normal.

-We can step out of the box, but we will probably be uncomfortably watched, judged, and possibly ostracised.
 The fetish scene does not judge, and this is what has always attracted me to it on a personal and professional level.
 So I decided to combine two things I loved: jewellery and sexy stuff!

 I choose materials that I enjoy wearing.
 If I like them, my hope is that other people will too!
 Pearls come in so many beautiful colours, and they look so fantastic paired with gold or silver that they are my favourite combination.

-The first sign of copper jewellery appeared around seven thousand years ago.
+The first sign of metal jewellery appeared around seven thousand years ago.
 As they say, ‘if it ain’t broke, don’t fix it’, so metal was an obvious choice.
 A precious metal is used to make jewellery because of the attractiveness of its lustre and its rarity.
 It also doesn’t tarnish.

-The individuals wearing my jewellery shine because of their uniqueness, and nothing can tarnish their individualism—the symbolism was perfect.
+The individuals wearing my jewellery shine because of their uniqueness, and nothing can tarnish their individualism.
+The symbolism was perfect.